 Development cooperation and humanitarian aid

-The SDC programme in Turkey was completed at the end of 2006.
-The SDC supported various NGOs with the aim of reducing poverty and strengthening civil society and women's rights.
+The SDC's programme in Turkey was completed in 2006.
+The SDC supported various non-governmental organisations with the aim of reducing poverty and strengthening civil society and women's rights.
 Switzerland provided humanitarian aid in the aftermath of the earthquakes in İzmit in 1999 and in Van at the end of 2011.

 Swiss nationals in Turkey